britram/rains-prototype/draft-trammell-rains-protocol.md

 s represented as a byte array as described in Section C.2 of {{FIPS-186-3}}.
 For ECDSA-256 signatures, each integer MUST be represented as a 32-byte array.
 For ECDSA-384 signatures, each integer MUST be represented as a 48-byte array.
-RAINS signatures using ECDSA-256 are therefore the array [2, valid-from, valid-until, r|s]; and for ECDSA-384 the array [3, valid-from, valid-until, r|s].
+RAINS signatures using ECDSA-256 are therefore the array [3, valid-from, valid-until, r|s]; and for ECDSA-384 the array [4, valid-from, valid-until, r|s].

 ECDSA-256 signatures and public keys use the P-256 curve as defined in {{FIPS-186-3}}.
 ECDSA-384 signatures and public keys use the P-384 curve as defined in {{FIPS-186-3}}.

-All RAINS servers MUST implement ECDSA-256 and ECDSA-384.
+ECDSA-256 and ECDSA-384 support are primarily meant for compatibility with and migration from existing DNSSEC deployments; see {{dns-transition}}.

 ## Capabilities {#cbor-capabilities}